-Students have, at most, two opportunities to write a deferred examination for the same the next academic session in which the course is offered.
+Students who are granted further deferrals of unwritten final examinations write the exam the next academic session in which the course is offered.

 When a student's petition for a deferred examination in a given course is granted, an "SDF" notation is assigned in place of the original grade on a student's transcript.
 Courses with the notation SDF are not included in grade point average calculation.
 If the student does not write the deferred examination, the "SDF" notation will be replaced by the original grade with a grade of "0" for the final examination in the calculation of the final grade.
 If a petition for a further deferral is granted, the SDF notation will remain on record until the deferred exam has been graded and the amended grade has been approved.